SunIMLab/MAPPO-GLMP/README.md

+Notice that we are writing the description and tutorials to our source code and other related materials, in order to foster future research in this dynamic vSLAM line.
+They will be found in our repository in Github https://github.com/SunIMLab/TL-REE, before publication.
 # TL-REE
 TL-REE is a vSLAM navigation system that is robust in dynamic scenarios for RGB-D configurations.
 Having a motion saliency map of the scene allows eliminating the dynamic background content that has been occluded by moving objects.
 # Abstract